opendocsg/slw-judgments-backfill/2017_SGCA_32/report.md

  (2) The court to which an application has been made in accordance with subsection (1) shall make an order, upon such terms or conditions as it may think fit, staying the proceedings so far as the proceedings relate to the matter, unless it is satisfied that the arbitration agreement is null and void, inoperative or incapable of being performed.

-11     In _Tomolugen Holdings Ltd and another v Silica Investors Ltd and other appeals_ [2016] 1 SLR 373 (“ _Tomolugen_ ”) at [63], we held that s 6 of the IAA required the court to be satisfied that three requirements had been fulfilled, before it granted a stay of the court proceedings said to have been brought in breach of an arbitration agreement:
+11     In _Tomolugen Holdings Ltd and another v Silica Investors Ltd and other appeals_ <span class="citation">[2016] 1 SLR 373</span> (“ _Tomolugen_ ”) at [63], we held that s 6 of the IAA required the court to be satisfied that three requirements had been fulfilled, before it granted a stay of the court proceedings said to have been brought in breach of an arbitration agreement:

  (a) first, that there is a valid arbitration agreement between the parties to the court proceedings;